 The book was originally published in 2006, and this second edition (published in 2015) includes an additional appendix to help people to apply the concepts.
 This is an easy-to-read fable, with numerous work- and personal examples that help us to understand the root and pattern of conflict, how it’s spread and how you can resolve it peacefully.
 We’ve modified several examples in this summary to present the gist of the ideas.

 The book is written in a way to help us recognize our own boxes and self-justifications.
 Reading the book in itself can provide an out-of-the-box space for us to examine our relationships and way of being.
-Do get a copy of the book for the full details, get The Anatomy of Peace full summary or visit www.arbinger.com.
+You can purchase the book here for the full details, or visit www.arbinger.com.

 Learn more about self-justifications and being in the box with our Leadership and Self-Deception summary!